Statistical Review Country Transition Tracker

 • Universal access to energy

-The Country Transition Tracker provides users with a regular means to draw their own conclusions about whether or not the world is on track to meet its 2050 targets.
-It considers progress made since 2017, the first full year after formal ratification of the Paris Agreement, the driver for near-universal climate action.
+Ultimately it provides users with a regular means to draw their own conclusions about whether or not the world is on track to meet its 2050 targets.
+As such, it measures progress made since 2017, the first full year after formal ratification of the Paris Agreement, the driver for near-universal climate action.

 Variable Energy Transition Progress

-Summarising data from across 2017 to 2023 for just 21 (collectively responsible for 80% of total global energy consumption) of the 80 countries featured in the Statistical Review, it is apparent that progress across the eight areas assessed by the Country Transition Tracker is highly varied.
-The relative advancement of a country’s progress is reflected by how green its ratings are.
-The highest area of lag is in contribution of renewable energy to the total energy mix which is particularly reflected in decarbonisation of the power sector.
-The most advanced countries on these metrics are Brazil and Western Europe: France, UK, Germany and Spain.
+Summarising data from across 2017 to 2024 for the leading 21 (collectively responsible for 80% of total global energy consumption) of the 80 countries featured in the Statistical Review, it is apparent that progress across the eight metrics assessed by the Country Transition Tracker is highly varied.
+The relative positioning of a country’s progress is reflected by how green its ratings are.
+The highest area of lag is in the contribution of renewable energy to the total energy mix which is primarily limited to decarbonisation of their power sectors.
+The most advanced countries on these metrics are Brazil and the Western European countries France, Germany, Spain and the UK.

 Heatmap